-Step 5: Type in mount and press Enter.
-Find out the USB drive and remember its location, for example, /Volumes/Work Space as showing in the picture below.
+From the listed drives, find out the USB drive and remember its location.
+For example, /Volumes/Work Space as showing in the picture below.

-Step 6: Type in: cd 'the USB drive location' and press Enter.
-For example: cd '/Volumes/Work Space'.
+cd 'the USB drive location' and press Enter.
+For example: cd '/Volumes/Work Space'

 Step 8: After iBoysoft Mac Data Recovery launched, you can start to recover data as in Solution 1.